lux4rd0/weatherflow-dashboards-aio/README.md

 #### docker-compose.yml

-Running `docker-compose up -d' will spin up several containers for each of the types of data available to you.
+Running `docker-compose up -d` will spin up several containers for each of the types of data available to you.
 (Listed below) If you have more than one hub on your account - please edit the docker-compose.yml file to only have your hub local to your network.
 If you have more than one device, those will also be added and can remain.

 #### Optional:
 #### remote-import-<<station_name>>.sh